-Jason Losh, Ph.D.

-Office Hours are after 5:20pm MW outside 112NH or in 148NH as lab activities increase.
+Jason Losh, Ph.D. ilosh@uta.edu Office Hours are after 6:50pm MW outside the room 106NH.
 E-mail is the quickest method of contacting me on non-class days.
 No phone or office has been assigned by the University.